mariusc/Contributing-Guidelines/README.md

 ## General Workflow

-Each week we launch the goodies in Thursday and create a new markdown file that will have the issues for the next week.
-Rui and Tiago are responsible for launching the goodies.
+Each week we launch the goodies on Thursday and create a new markdown file that will have the issues for the next week.
+Rui and Tiago are responsible for launching the Goodies (Website + newsletter).

 ## Categories